What You Should Know After Window Tinting

 - Window film, once installed, WILL NOT have the same appearance as glass.

-- Inspection of window film and its installation can be made shortly after it has been installed, but it is generally best to judge quality 30 days after it has been installed.
-Things that look like defects usually resolve themselves in that time period.
+- Inspection of window film and its installation can be made shortly after installed, but it is generally best to judge quality 30 days after it has been installed.
+Things that look like defects usually resolve themselves in that time.

 - To judge quality, you must be a MINIMUM 6 feet away from the glass, viewing it under normal daylight conditions, through the glass (not at the glass) to the outside, and at a right angle.